vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Theory

+Consider a large number **N** of identical radioactive atoms.
+We define **λ** as the total radioactive decay constant, which has dimensions of reciprocal time (typically s⁻¹).

+The product of λ and a time interval *t* (in consistent units) gives the probability that an individual atom will decay during that interval.
+This is valid for time intervals **≪ 1/λ**.

+We make the well-established assumption that λ is independent of the age of the atom and of all physical and chemical conditions such as temperature, pressure, concentration, etc.

 Activity is defined as the number of nuclear decays per unit time (1 Bq = 1 decay/second).
 Pulse-mode detectors are instruments designed to register each individual quantum of radiation interacting with the detector.
 A spectrometer is a specialized type of pulse-mode detector that also measures the energy of each quantum, producing a radiation energy spectrum as its output.
 To determine the activity of a multi-radionuclide sample, a spectrometer can be used to measure the net counts within energy peaks associated with specific radionuclides, from which the corresponding activities can be calculated.

 <p align="center">